Varsha-Verma/git/Git_Interview_Questions.md

 ### Q. What is the functionality of “git cherry-pick” command?
 Answer: This command is used to introduce certain commits from one branch onto another branch within the repository.
 The most common use case is when we want to forward- or back-port commits from the maintenance branch to the development branch.

+or

+Git cherry-pick is a command that allows the picking of arbitrary Git commits by reference and adding them to the HEAD.
+Cherry-picking is the process of picking a commit from one branch and applying it to another.
+It helps in undoing changes.

 ### Q. Explain steps involved in removing a file from git index without removing from the local file system?
 Answer: